timothypratley/power-turtle/resources/public/conj2017-slides.md

   - create sequences
   - use sequences
   - modify sequences
+  - always building cool stuff in the canvases
 * There is a path for learners to start with Logo and transcend
   - into other interesting things
   - in Clojure